 With a program like GWTeach, interested participants may have some additional questions.
 Below are some of the questions that we receive quite frequently.

 No, you do not have to be in STEM to take our courses, however if you would like to pursue certification you must take certain STEM courses.

 The field hours will vary from course to course.
-The breakdown for courses is: Step 1 will require about 5 field hours, Step 2 will require about 6 field hours, Classroom Interactions will require about 7 field hours, Project Based Instruction will require about 10 field hours, and Apprentice Teaching will require about 200-350 field hours.
+The breakdown for courses is: Step 1 will require about 5 field hours, Step 2 will require about 6 field hours, Classroom Interactions will require about 7 field hours, Project Based Instruction will require about 10 field hours, and Apprentice Teaching will require about 375 field hours.

 With GWTeach you will act as the teacher of a classroom of students as you plan and carry out your own lesson plans.
-The subject matter you will be teaching will be a topic in STEM based on a series of factors such as your personal interests, your availability, and the availability of our mentor teachers.
+The subject matter you will be teaching will be a topic in STEM based on a series of factors such as your personal expertise, your availability, and the availability of our mentor teachers.

 Yes!
 There are several scholarships that GWTeach students can apply for including the Noyce Scholarship, Apprentice Teacher Scholarships, and Financial Need Scholarships.
-Visit our current students tab for more details.
+Visit our Current Students tab for more details.

 Absolutely!
 46 states in the country have reciprocity agreements with the District of Columbia (sorry Utah, Iowa, Minnesota, and Alaska).
-That means you could potentially work as a teacher nearly anywhere in the country after you are certified to teach in DC
+That means you could potentially work as a teacher nearly anywhere in the country after you are certified to teach in DC.